-(3) An infringement notice issued for an alleged offence may be served on the alleged offender personally or by posting it to the alleged offender’s address as ascertained from a person mentioned in the Road Traffic (Vehicles) Act 2008 section 10(1) or otherwise.
+(3) An infringement notice issued for an alleged offence may be served on the alleged offender personally or by posting it to the alleged offender’s address as ascertained from a person mentioned in the Road Traffic (Vehicles) Act 2012 section 10(1) or otherwise.

+[Section 81 amended by No. 8 of 2012 s.
+232.]

 82. Declining to be dealt with under this Division

 A person who receives an infringement notice may decline to be dealt with under the provisions of this Division and, if the person fails to pay the prescribed penalty within the time specified in the notice or within such further time as may, in any particular case, be allowed, the person is to be taken to have declined to be dealt with under those provisions.